canonical/nginx-ingress-integrator-operator/README.md

   `nginx-route` interfaces.
 Prefer `ingress` if you want to use generic features.
 - [nginx-route](https://charmhub.io/nginx-ingress-integrator/integrations#nginx-route): Ingress interface that allows to provide an Ingress for the charms supporting this interface.
 Charms can get an Ingress using the `ingress` or the `nginx-route` interfaces.
-Prefer `nginx-route` if you want to use Nginx specific features.
+If you want to use Nginx specific features, use `nginx-route`.
 - [certificates](https://charmhub.io/nginx-ingress-integrator/integrations#certificates): Requires `tls-certificates`
   interface that facilitates the use of a TLS certificate.